richie-south/water_bowl_automation/README.md

 ## How it works

 The program on the arduino checks the water level every 10sec.
 If the water level is below a certain level the program waits for 8 minutes then it checks again.
 This is to minimize the risk of the cat drinking water while the system refills the bowl.
 After the 8 min the program will open the valve to the tank and check the water level sensor untill the bowl is full.
-When the sensor detects that the bowl is full the program will close the valve and continue to check the water level every 10sec.
-If the valve has been open for 8 or more secs the valve will close and the program will "shutdown". this precaution so that the system wont empty all the water on the floor if an error occurs.
+When the sensor detects that the bowl is full the program will close the valve and sleep for 5 hours then continue to check the water level every 10sec.
+If the valve has been open for 9 or more secs the valve will close and the program will "shutdown". this precaution is so that the system wont empty all the water on the floor if an error occurs.

 ## Part 1
 Connect servo to water tank valve.

 <img src="https://raw.githubusercontent.com/richie-south/water_bowl_automation/master/media/part_1.gif" width="320">